regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 The over all accuracy with the ok size validation and testing set looks promising.
 If the model really performs well, has to be proven later.

+21

+If I understand the definition of accuracy correctly, accuracy (% of data points classified correctly) is less cumulative than let's say MSE (mean squared error).
+That's why you see that your loss is rapidly increasing, while accuracy is fluctuating.

+Intuitively, this basically means, that some portion of examples is classified randomly, which produces fluctuations, as the number of correct random guesses always fluctuate (imagine accuracy when coin should always return "heads").
+Basically sensitivity to noise (when classification produces random result) is a common definition of overfitting (see wikipedia):

+In statistics and machine learning, one of the most common tasks is to fit a "model" to a set of training data, so as to be able to make reliable predictions on general untrained data.
+In overfitting, a statistical model describes random error or noise instead of the underlying relationship

+Another evidence of overfitting is that your loss is increasing, Loss is measured more precisely, it's more sensitive to the noisy prediction if it's not squashed by sigmoids/thresholds (which seems to be your case for the Loss itself).
+Intuitively, you can imagine a situation when network is too sure about output (when it's wrong), so it gives a value far away from threshold in case of random misclassification.

+Regarding your case, your model is not properly regularized, possible reasons:

+not enough data-points, too much capacity ordering no/wrong feature scaling/normalization learning rate: 𝛼 is too large, so SGD jumps too far and misses the area near local minima.
+This would be extreme case of "under-fitting" (insensitivity to data itself), but might generate (kind of) "low-frequency" noise on the output by scrambling data from the input - contrary to the overfitting intuition, it would be like always guessing heads when predicting a coin.
+As @JanKukacka pointed out, arriving at the area "too close to" a minima might cause overfitting, so if 𝛼 is too small it would get sensitive to "high-frequency" noise in your data. 𝛼 should be somewhere in between.
+Possible solutions:

+obtain more data-points (or artificially expand the set of existing ones) play with hyper-parameters (increase/decrease capacity or regularization term for instance)
+regularization: try dropout, early-stopping, so on

 ### Test a Model on New Images

 #### 1. Feeding with new images